protontypes/open-sustainable-technology/README.md

 - [SICE](https://github.com/GEUS-SICE/SICE) - An automated open source processing chain to determine daily albedo and other surface properties of glaciated areas.
 - [Iceberg Tracking Beacon](https://github.com/cryologger/ice-tracking-beacon) - A low-cost, robust, and user-friendly ice drift tracking beacon based on the open-source electronics Arduino platform capable of providing long-term cryospheric observations.
 - [Glacier Velocity Tracker](https://github.com/cryologger/glacier-velocity-tracker) - A low-cost, open-source glacier velocity measurement system intended for use with Precise Point Positioning techniques.
+- [polartoolkit](https://github.com/mdtanker/polartoolkit) - A Python package with the goal of making Polar (i.e. Antarctic, Arctic, Greenland) research more efficient, reproducible, and accessible.

 ### Snow and Permafrost
 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) - A project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.